kanishk98/graphql-todo/docs/README.md

 Speaking from personal experience, that last one is definitely a nightmare.

 That's where Hasura's GraphQL Engine comes in.
 It provides an easy kickstart to GraphQL development by giving the developer access to Heroku deployment (or Docker container) for a GraphQL server that can perform queries on a connected PostgreSQL database.
 All we have to do is define our good old table schema and the GraphQL SDL is generated for us (as are the templates for common queries, mutations, and subscriptions).
-If you know Prisma, Hasura's engine will sound familiar, with one key difference - Prisma is an additional database server that interfaces the GraphQL API with the underlying database.
+If you know Prisma, Hasura's engine *might* sound familiar, but they're actually quite different.
+For example, Prisma is an additional database server that interfaces the GraphQL API with the underlying database.
 You still need to write resolvers that handle queries made to a GraphQL server you write, and you have to define your schema in GraphQL.
-Hasura allows your front-end to call the GraphQL API directly, just by using a relational Postgres schema you define.
+Hasura allows your front-end to call the GraphQL API directly, just by using a relational Postgres schema.

 With that context, let's get started with building the app.